atsushieno/aap-core/README.md

 Any LV2 port that is not `lv2:AudioPort` are regarded as "control" port in AAP (regardless of whether it is `lv2:ControlPort` or not), as those LV2 MIDI ports are only `atom:atomPort` and `atom:supports` has `midi:MidiEvent`.
 The official `midigate` sample shows this.

 The plugin `category` becomes `Instrument` if and only if it is `lv2:InstrumentPlugin`.
 Anything else falls back to `Effect`.

+We don't detect any impedance mismatch between TTL and metadata XML; LV2 backend implementation uses "lilv" which only loads TTL. lilv doesn't assure port description correctness in TTL either (beyond what lv2validate does as a tool, not runtime).

 ### AAP-VST3